angular/angular/aio/content/guide/router.md

 ### Router outlet

-Given this configuration, when the browser URL for this application becomes `/heroes`, the router matches that URL to the route path `/heroes` and displays the `HeroListComponent` _after_ a `RouterOutlet` that you've placed in the host component's template.
+The `RouterOutlet` is a directive from the router library that is used like a component.

-The `RouterOutlet` is a directive from the router library that marks the spot in the template where the router should display the components for that outlet.
+It acts as a placeholder that marks the spot in the template where the router should display the components for that outlet.

 <code-example language="html">